Secured School Safety Grant Program

 - Purchase equipment to restrict access to the school or expedite the notification of first responders;

-- Support firearms training in districts that choose to implement such programs;
+- Support firearms training in districts that choose to implement such programs (new for FY20);

-- Support the implementation of a student and parent support services program;
+- Support the implementation of a student and parent support services program (new for FY20);

 The budget passed during the 2019 General Assembly session allocated $19 million to the SSSG program for school grants and administrative costs.